 Down through the centuries, there has always been a tendency for the church to be negatively influenced by the philosophy, music, arts, and traditions of the surrounding pagan culture.

 This is why in each generation, these barnacles must be removed to keep the church afloat.

-As a Christian who desires to be grounded in the faith and grow to spiritual maturity, one of the challenges you will face today is how to find a church that is spiritually alive and Bible-based, out of the many churches dotting our landscape.
-Some church problems which do not affect doctrine, are minor, whilst others are major and could be indicators of a sinking church.
-For example:
+As a Christian who desires to be grounded in the faith and grow to spiritual maturity, one of the challenges you will face today is finding a church that is spiritually alive and Bible-based, out of the many churches dotting our landscape.

 1. Involvement of church leaders in the occult or partnership with cults.

 This is a big sign that the ship has torn apart and is plunging down below.